 If you don’t have an email address, you will need to create one.

-After clicking “send email”, “resend email”, or “save and continue” from the email verification page, and email will be sent to the indicated address.
+After clicking “send email”, “resend email”, or “save and continue” from the email verification page, an email will be sent to the indicated address.
 You will need to access your email, open the message from Utah County, then click on the link to verify your address.

 Because your application is web-based, it can be open in different tabs and windows at the same time.
 You can close any or all of them without losing your progress.
 If you refresh your browser, it will show the progress that has been made on any of them.

 After 75 years, your marriage license and application will become a public record.
-Marriage records are often by genealogists and family historians.
+Marriage records are often researched by genealogists and family historians.

 Because it is most likely to be used by genealogists, use the names of your parents at the time of their birth, or how it would appear on their birth certificates.